So here is a new development.

 Sounds like a real convenience.
-If one of your friends sends you an event invitation, it gets added to your calendar automatically with no intervention on your part.
+If one of your friends sends you an event invitation, Google will add it to your calendar automatically with no intervention on your part.

 However, if you are like me, you have all sorts of people sending you event invitations to webinars, seminars and online events.
 You won’t have time to attend them all.
 Heck, there will be some you won’t even want to respond to.
-But they’ll get inserted into your calendar all the same, making a cluttered mess of everything.
+But Google will insert them into your calendar all the same, making a cluttered mess of everything.

 You can turn this off simply by going into your calendar settings and finding the “Automatically add invitations to my calendar” setting.
 Looks like it defaults to “yes” but there are two other options available to you.

-My recommendation is to set it to No. You’ll want to control who has access to your calendar and setting this switch to “Yes” allows anyone to drop events into your daily routine.
+My recommendation is to set it to No. You’ll want to control who has access to your calendar.
+And having this switch to “Yes” allows anyone to drop events into your daily routine.

 Now don’t get me wrong.
 This can be a real convenience if you have a controlled and limited list of people sending you invitations.

-However, if you don’t, you are setting yourself up to have every pitchman this side of the Mississippi dropping events on your calendar merely by sending you an email.
+However, if you don’t, you have every pitchman this side of the Mississippi dropping events on your calendar merely by sending you an email.

 Control Your Calendar.
 Set this switch to “No”.